-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key 1 The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS LAC: Supports Waiver Rule Title 50, Part XXI, Subpart 5, Chapter 53 Louisiana Administrativ e Code Click on "Title 50", Go to page 22 of TOC.
-Supports Waiver Manual: Supports Waiver Provider Manual LAC: §5301 - Introduction - compliant - create options and provide meaningful opportunities through vocational and community inclusion.
-Provide services and supports that promote community inclusion and independence. §5701 Support Employment - compliant - intensive and ongoing supports and services to achieve outcome of employment in a LAC: Compliant.
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key 1 The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and LAC: Supports Waiver Rule Title 50, Part XXI, Subpart 5, Chapter 53 Louisiana Administrati ve Code Supports Waiver Manual: Supports Waiver Provider Manual LAC: §5301 - Introduction - compliant - create options and provide meaningful opportunities through vocational and community inclusion.
+Provide services and supports that promote LAC: Compliant.
 Need to add language on controlling personal resources if paid employment.
 Supports Waiver Manual: Compliant.
-Need to add language on controlling personal resources if paid employment.
-LAC: A Supports Waiver Manual: B
+Need to add language on controlling personal LAC: A Supports Waiver Manual: B

-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key community setting where majority of persons employed are without disabilities. §5703 Day Habilitation - compliant - setting is not limited to a fixed site, but provided in community settings.
-Service is to assist participant to gain desired community living experience. §5705 Prevocational Services - compliant - are to be provided in a variety of location in the community and not limited to a fixed site facility.
-Prepares individual for paid employment or volunteer opportunity in the community
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key

+receive services in the Click on "Title community inclusion resources if paid

+community, to the same 50", Go to page and independence. employment.

+degree of access as 22 of TOC. §5701 Support

+individuals not receiving Employment -

+Medicaid HCBS compliant - intensive

+and ongoing supports

+and services to achieve

+outcome of

+employment in a

+community setting

+where majority of

+persons employed are

+without disabilities.

+§5703 Day Habilitation

+- compliant - setting is

+not limited to a fixed

+site, but provided in

+community settings.

+Service is to assist

+participant to gain

+desired community

+living experience.

+§5705 Prevocational

+Services - compliant -

+are to be provided in a

+variety of location in

+the community and not

+limited to a fixed site

+facility.
+Prepares

+individual for paid

+employment or

+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key

+volunteer opportunity

+in the community

+Supports Waiver

+Manual:

+Section 43.0 -

+Overview - compliant

+Mission is to create

+options and provide

+meaningful

+opportunities through

+vocational and

+community inclusion.

+Provides supports

+necessary for

+individual to achieve

+desired community

+living and work

+experiences.
+Objective

+is to promote

+independence, provide

+supports that promote

+community inclusion.

+Section 43.4, Page 1 -

+Supported employment

+- partially compliant -

+Designed to support

+individual in

+community based

+employment who

+require support to

-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key Supports Waiver Manual: Manual: Section 43.0 - Overview - compliant Mission is to create options and provide meaningful opportunities through vocational and community inclusion.
-Provides supports necessary for individual to achieve desired community living and work experiences.
-Objective is to promote independence, provide supports that promote community inclusion.
-Section 43.4, Page 1 - Supported employment - partially compliant - Designed to support individual in community based employment who
+HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key

-HCBS Setting Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline- See Key Specific Requirement Document require support to obtain and maintain a job in integrated competitive work setting.
-Section 43.4 page 17 - Day Habilitation - compliant - Time spent exploring the community experiences and activities available to the individual.
-Integration with individuals without disabilities is expected.
-Required See Key Individuals should participate in activities already established in the community.
-Services are not limited to a fix site facility Section 43.4, Page 22 - Prevocational Services - Compliant-Time limited.
-Services are provided in a variety of locations in the
+Specific Requirement Document obtain and maintain a Required See Rey

+job in integrated

+competitive work

+setting.

+Section 43.4 page 17 -

+Day Habilitation -

+compliant - Time spent

+exploring the

+community experiences

+and activities available

+to the individual.

+Integration with

+individuals without

+disabilities is expected.

+Individuals should

+participate in activities

+already established in

+the community.

+Services are not limited

+to a fix site facility

+Section 43.4, Page 22 -

+Prevocational Services

+- Compliant-Time

+limited.
+Services are

+provided in a variety of

+locations in the

+community with

+individuals without

+disabilities.
+Activities

+are not limited to a

+fixed site facility.